World’s Stunning Train Stations

 Photo by javierglezphoto on Adobe Stock

 Atocha Station in Madrid is more than just a train station; it blends history, modernity, and nature.
-Opened in 1851, the station went through significant transformations.
-The original building, a beautiful example of wrought-iron architecture filled with glass, now serves as a tropical garden.
-This provides travelers with a tranquil oasis amidst their journey.
+Opened in 1851, the station has undergone significant transformations.
+The original building, a beautiful example of wrought-iron architecture filled with glass, now serves as a tropical garden, providing travelers with a tranquil oasis amidst their journey.

 The new terminal, designed by architect Rafael Moneo, complements the old building with its modern, sleek design.
-It boasts a brick and glass structure, housing high-speed train services.
+It boasts a brick-and-glass structure and houses high-speed train services.
 But what sets Atocha Station apart is the 4,000 square meters indoor botanical garden, home to over 7,000 plants from around 260 species, turtles, and a pond.
 This verdant paradise offers a soothing atmosphere that belies the station’s bustling activity.
 Whether you’re catching a train or have some time to spare, a stroll through this garden is a must when visiting Atocha Station.

 Sirkeci Station, Istanbul, Turkey